|

 His paddle also aided in future memory retention as to what to do to

 avoid a recurrence of application.
-However, the proper application of the

-“electric paddle” surely resulted in may students’ uttering 4-letter expletives long before
+resulted in may students’ uttering 4-letter

-they would have normally been used.
+expletives long before they would have normally been used.
+These expletives most certainly would not have

-fear of reapplication or increased dosage, giving new meaning to the phrase
+been uttered aloud, for fear of reapplication or increased dosage, giving new

-students might have been able to avoid the “electric paddle” during their
+avoid the “electric paddle” during their days at Vaiden, they often were

-days at Vaiden, they often were exposed to paddling with the old Bolo paddles
+exposed to paddling with the old Bolo paddles (the paddle-ball game sans

-(the paddle-ball game sans rubber band and rubber ball) or having their hands
+rubber band and rubber ball) or having their hands paddled with a ruler.
+Other forms of punishment included writing

-punishment included writing certain phrases hundreds of times, standing in
+certain phrases hundreds of times, standing in the corner, staying in at recess,

-the corner, staying in at recess, staying after school, standing outside the
+staying after school, standing outside the classroom, or standing in front of

-classroom, or standing in front of the whole class for the entire period with
+the whole class for the entire period with one’s nose in a circle on the

-one’s nose in a circle on the blackboard that was always about 3”
+blackboard that was always about 3” higher than

-higher than anything close to comfortable.]
+anything close to comfortable.]

 Sad Day for V.H.S.